bigcatcode/locateandfilter/README.txt

 * Sorting for filters
 * Additional control layers by Bing satellite and Yandex satellite
 * Marker Clustering, setup Max Cluster Radius
+* Availability shortcode for single page
 * Available shortcode attribute for current category
 * Search markers by location
 * Animation of marker bouncing
+* Popup and navlist event
+* ACF field on filters
+* Sortby options for filters and nav list

 == Installation ==